Return of the legends: Devendro, Suranjoy back in Indian boxing team, as coaches | Sports-Games

 Commonwealth Games medal-winners M Suranjoy Singh and L Devendro Singh, whose stellar boxing careers were cut short by injuries, have been roped in as coaches for men by the national federation ahead of this month's world championships.

 The 29-year-old Devendro and the 35-year-old Suranjoy are among 14 coaches that have been short-listed for the national camp in Patiala, starting this week.
-The mega-event, featuring over 600 boxers from more than 100 countries, begins on October 24 in Belgrade, Serbia.
+The world championship, featuring over 600 boxers from more than 100 countries, begins on October 24 in Belgrade, Serbia.

 Interestingly, both Suranjoy and Devendro have trained under Dhaka at the junior level.